Padova-Asiago Supernova Group

 Luminous blue variables (LBVs) are very massive star that occasionally experience luminous eruptions, becoming the most luminous objects in the galaxies.
-The most famous example in the Milky Way is Eta Car, which experienced a Giant Eruption in the mid-19th Century.
-That eruption produced the complex circumstellar environment knows as the Homunculus (Fig. 1).
+The most famous example in the Milky Way is Eta Car, that produced a famous Giant Eruption in the mid-19th century.
+Such eruption produced the complex circumstellar environment knows as the Homunculus Nebula (Fig. 1).

 Fig. 1 HST image showing the Homunculus Nebula surrounding the Eta Carinae.
 The complex structure of the nebula was produced in the 19th Century Giant Eruption of this Galactic LBV.
 Credits: N. Smith, and NASA.

-Occasionally, LBVs and massive stars may experience single-episode outbursts, which reach luminosity comparable to that of giant eruption (e.g. Tartaglia et al. 2016, ApJ, 823, L23), but with a rapid evolutionary time scale (weeks to a few months).
-In other cases, LBVs may experience multiple outbursts during an eruptive phase which lasts years to decades, and whose individual light curve peaks reach absolute magnitude -14 (Pastorello et al. 2010, MNRAS, 408, 181).
-Although the massive progenitor survives these eruptive events, these ILOTs mimic, in terms of energetics and spectral appearance, true SN explosions.
+Occasionally, LBVs and types of massive stars produce isolated outbursts that may reach luminosities comparable to those of giant eruptions (e.g. Tartaglia et al. 2016, ApJ, 823, L23), but with a rapid evolutionary time scale (from weeks to a few months).
+In other cases, multiple outbursts are observed during an LBV eruptive phase which lasts years to decades, and whose individual light curve peaks reach absolute magnitude -14 mag (Pastorello et al. 2010, MNRAS, 408, 181).
+Although the massive progenitor survives these eruptive events, the individual transient event mimics, in terms of energetics and spectral appearance, a true SN explosion.
 In particular, their spectra resemble those of Type IIn SNe (Fig. 2).
 For this reason, extragalactic LBV-like outbursts are frequently dubbed SN impostors (Van Dyk et al. 2000, PASP, 112, 1532).